Enrique de la Rosa-Ramos

-Enrique de la Rosa-Ramos is a PhD student at the Department of International Development.
+Enrique de la Rosa-Ramos is a PhD student in the Department of International Development.
 Before moving to King’s, Enrique earned his MSc degree in Economic Analysis and Policy from Tulane University at New Orleans and his BA in Economics from the Universidad de las Américas Puebla (UDLAP).

 He also held a position as a Research Associate at the Commitment to Equity Institute (CEQI) at Tulane University.
 He has also held several positions in Mexican public administration including advisor to the President's Administration of the Republic in Mexico and Economic Deputy Director at the Federal Telecommunications Commission.